antunderwood/bcms_s3/README.markdown

 If your non cms domain is www.myapp.com rather than app.com this can be enabled by setting Cms::S3.www_domain_prefix in config/initializers/browsercms.rb to true.

 ## Important things to note
-1. The s3.yml should be excluded from public repositories (e.g github) since it contains your secret AWS key which should **never** be revealed to the public.
+1. The s3.yml should be excluded from public repositories (e.g github) since it contains your secret AWS key which should **never** be revealed to the public.**Please note**.
+This no longer applies since the access keys and buckets are now specified in environmental variables and therefore the s3.yml file now contains just references to these environmental variables.
 2. Changing from local storage to S3 storage will require you to re-upload all your files (or copy the tree to s3)
 3. This module requires the RightAWS gem from RightScale (sudo gem install right_aws)